Harlequin poison frog: Life history

 This rearing behavior makes harlequins among the most difficult poison dart frogs to raise in captivity.
 As a result, they are not widely found on the domestic pet market, and those available may be illegally smuggled imports rather than legally bred domestic animals.
 Wild-caught dart frogs are often stressed, require more care, have a much higher fatality rate, and may also be toxic and dangerous to handle.
-A few domestically bred animals are nevertheless available and are highly sought-after in the pet trade.
+A few domestically bred animals are nevertheless available and are highly sought after in the pet trade.

+Habitat

+This terrestrial frog lives in rainforests, where it has been observed between 300 and 700 meters above se level.
+Its range includes Parque Nacional Tatamá, but this is not a protected park.

 Poison

 O. histrionica, along with O. speciosa, produces cardiotoxins known as histrionicotoxins.
 These moderate to highly toxic compounds act as potent noncompetitive antagonists of nicotinic acetylcholine receptors, binding to a regulatory site on the delta subunit of the ion channel complex.
 They also have some affinity for sodium and potassium channels, although they are much less potent for these targets.
 The synthesis of histrionicotoxins and various homologues is synthetically challenging and has been the subject of many different attempts.